 Should You Do Ab Workouts Every Day?

-Well, you do need to directly target your abs just like any other muscle group, and you can see nine great ab exercises to add to your workouts below.
+Well, you do need to directly target your abs just like any other muscle group.
+So we rounded up nine of the best ab exercises to add to your ab workout routine below.

 For more ab exercises check out Openfit’s 600 Seconds program for free today.